 Cataract surgery is very successful in restoring vision.
 In fact, it is the most frequently performed surgery in the United States; more than 1.5 million cataract surgeries are done each year.
-It can help you to have vision that is more clear.

 How will I know if I have cataracts?

 The most common symptoms of cataracts are: glare, hazy or filmy vision, and need for more light to read.

 You should have surgery if your vision interferes with daily activities such as: driving, reading, computer tasks, watching TV or work.

 Cataract surgery removes the natural lens of the eye after it has become clouded over time.
 A permanent artificial lens is implanted to replace the natural lens and provide clearer vision.

 Currently, most aspects of cataract surgery, including the first incisions and the breakup and removal of the cataract, are performed with a blade.
 An ultrasound instrument is used to break up the cataract and remove it from the eye.
 After the surgery, you will have clearer vision without the blur of the cataract.
 However, this surgery does not correct your vision and you will still need to wear glasses as you did before the surgery.
 Usually a new prescription for glasses will be given 4-6 weeks after the surgery.

 Traditional cataract surgery is very effective and successful.
 People who do not want to invest out-of-pocket money in laser cataract surgery can still feel confident about the traditional approach.

 For those who want the best possible vision, Laser Cataract Surgery is an option.
 The surgeon can create all incisions with the laser with more precision than a blade.
 Advanced imaging systems provide real-time video and 3D visualization, enabling the surgeon to tailor a treatment plan for your eyes.
 A more accurate incision, capsulotomy and astigmatic correction will help you rely less on glasses after cataract surgery.